elm-messenger/messenger-docs/docs/component/portable.md

 - Users who use portable components need to provide a codec to transform the messages and targets.

 :::warning
 Portable components are only useful when you are designing a component applicable to many different scenes (e.g. UI element).
-However, if your component is tightly connected to the scene (in most cases), please use scene prototype discussed in @sceneproto.
+However, if your component is tightly connected to the scene (in most cases), please use scene prototype discussed in [Scene Prototype](../sproto).
 It allows you to reuse scene and components.
 Think carefully whether you really need portable components before using it.
 :::

 Specifically, you need to provide codecs with the following types: